Top 8 Certified Non-Toxic Bed in a Box Mattress Brands

 • Limited In-Store Trials: You may not be able to try before you order.

-• Off-Gassing: Synthetic materials emit an unpleasant chemical smell, which can take weeks to clear.
-This is why it's so important to buy a non-toxic bed-in-a-box mattress, like the ones listed in this guide.
+• Off-Gassing: Synthetic materials like polyurethane memory foam emit VOCs (Beckett et al., 2022).
+This is often accompanied by an unpleasant chemical smell, which can take weeks to clear.
+This is why it's so important to buy a non-toxic bed-in-a-box mattress, like the ones listed above.

 • Durability: Not all bed-in-a-box options are built to last as long as traditional mattresses.
 However, all the options listed in this guide are both non-toxic and durable.